-Production of tungsten carbide is achieved by mixing the ultra fine powders, compacting to form a shape and then sintering at a temperature above the melting point of the metallic binder.
+Production of tungsten carbide is achieved by mixing the ultra fine powders, compacting to form a shape, green machining to near net shape and then sintering at a temperature above the melting point of the metallic binder.
 The molten binder surrounds the carbide particles and bonds the matrix together producing an extremely hard and tough composite material.
-Due to its high hardness and excellent impact resistance, tungsten carbide is commonly used in applications ranging from progressive die and tooling components to cutting tools and mining operations.
+Due to its high hardness and excellent impact resistance, tungsten carbide is commonly used in applications ranging from progressive dies, tooling components, mechanical seal faces, a multitude of wear components for the Oil & Gas industry.
 The toughness and hardness properties can be tailored to specific application requirements by adjusting the binder content.

 Contact us to learn more about the attributes of tungsten carbide and how tungsten carbide can be used in your extreme applications.

 © 2013 Penn United Technologies, Inc. All Rights Reserved.